mreza0100/mamzi.net.github.io/pages/universe/causality.md

 The initial condition is so sensitive that a butterfly flapping its wings in Brazil can cause a tornado in Texas!
 Weather is a form of **deterministic chaotic system**, which means that it is predictable in the short term but not in the long term.

+Just like how if you take another path to work for a day, it might lead to a different outcome in your day or life.
+You see it happening everyday without noticing it.

 ## Causality fundamentals